kristifidani/Notes-Keeper-React/README.md

 - I created a small React project with CRUD operations, for practicing the coding basics and learning purpose.
 - On the page all notes are mapped and displayed.
 - You can create small notes with a title and content.
 Also you can delete them.
+- For styling I have used CSS and for icons Material UI.